OutSystems/docs-product/src/develop/ui/patterns/web/utilities/stackedicon.md

 # Stacked Icon

-You can use the Stacked Icon Pattern to stack two icons on top of each other.
+You can use the Stacked Icon UI Pattern to stack one icon on top of another, thus creating a new icon with it's own distinctive meaning.

 ![](<images/stackedicon-8-ss.png>)